lroy15/Devops-Challenges/Challenge1/README.md

 ### Containers

 1. nginx - the reverse proxy, forwarding requests from localhost:8888 to https://localhost:8888, which itself points to http://website:80 which is the website service running on another container.
-It also routes the website path with data from the database to https (http://website:80/api/getData)

 2. website - the website service, running a basic nextjs website.
 It exposes port 80 but no ports are exposed on the host, so only containers in the same docker network can talk to it